department-of-veterans-affairs/va.gov-team/products/streamlined_waiver/accessibility_research/conversation-guide.md

 -   This work is meaningful to me because I believe that those who have served have a right to these services. [meaning]

--   My goal today is to learn how easy or difficult it is to use the form we have created using a screen reader.I don't use screen reader technology, but my colleague, Angela, uses a screen reader and is on the call to provide assistance if you need it
+-   My goal today is to learn how easy or difficult it is to use the form we have created using a screen reader.
+I don't use screen reader technology myself, but my colleague, Angela, uses a screen reader and is on the call to provide assistance if you need it

 -   Please be honest with your feedback. [topic]